 - Toast the bread in a toaster until slightly golden.

 - Whisk the egg, milk and salt together in a wide-based bowl for 1 minute.

-- Spray the oil in a large non stick pan (enough to cover the base) and put on a medium heat until the oil turns clear.
+- Spray the oil in a large non stick pan (ensuring you to cover the entire base with oil) and put on a medium heat until the oil turns clear.

-- Dip the bread in the egg and milk mixture to soak through, then place both slices in the pan.
+- Dip each piece of bread in the egg and milk mixture to soak through, then place both slices in the hot pan.
 Pour any leftover mixture over the toast in the pan.